 Replace the motherboard battery only with the same, or equivalent battery type.
+Danger of explosion if battery is incorrectly replaced.
+Replace only with the same or equivalent type recommended by the equipment manufacturer.
+Discard used batteries according to manufacturer's instructions.
 Follow all local laws regarding the disposal of BR and CR Lithium batteries.
 Batteries should be fully discharged prior to disposal.